 Coronavirus BOA FAQs for patients

-Please note this guidance is continually being revised to reflect the latest Government position and further updates will appear.
+Please note the guidance on this page is continually being revised to reflect the latest Government position and further updates will appear as they are available.

 Please note, we are monitoring the national and global situation and following guidance issued by Public Health England and in the Department of Health and Social Care’s coronavirus action plan.
 We are also liaising with Royal Colleges and other Surgical Associations to keep abreast as the situation develops.
 We have put together the below FAQs which will be updated as the situation evolves.

 The most up to date information from Public Health England can be found here.

 I have an upcoming outpatient appointment, should I still attend?

 You should be able to check your local hospital website to see if services are running as normal.
 If there is a change to your appointment, you should be contacted directly.